AkravasTheWise/manufact-eval-img-an/README.md

 # Cite this code
 If this code was useful for you, you can help me out by citing it:

-'''V. H. González, ‘AkravasTheWise/manufact-eval-img-an: Evaluation of fabrication of voltage-gated spin Hall nano-oscillators’.
+V. H. González, ‘AkravasTheWise/manufact-eval-img-an: Evaluation of fabrication of voltage-gated spin Hall nano-oscillators’.
 Zenodo, Oct.
-03, 2024. doi: 10.5281/zenodo.13886069'''
+03, 2024. doi: 10.5281/zenodo.13886069